Satomatic/BEBS/README.md

 `bebs.py %filename%`
 and it will begin to compile your project.

 The initial build may take some time however after this, it will only compile the files which have changed.
-A build cache is placed in the build folder aswell as the object files.
+A build cache is placed in the build folder as well as the object files.
 #### Warning! ####
 Do not remove the build.db file unless you are willing to recompile the whole project.
 However, if you wish to do this you also have the option of adding `-f` to the run command.